List of Alexandrov Ensemble soloists: Ivan Semionovich Bukreev

-Soloist of the Ensemble. (born 1924; died 1998).
+Soloist of the Ensemble.
+(1924 – 1998).
 (Russian: Иван Семенович Букреев), lyric tenor soloist, People's Artist of the USSR, People's Artist of Russia.
 In World War II he was in the Air Force, and was seriously wounded in battle.
 In 1944 he graduated from the Gnessin State Musical College, and became a soloist in the Air Force ensemble.
 It has been suggested in the West that he was overshadowed by E. Belyaev, but Leonid Kharitonov remembers the following:

-"Bukreev didn’t have any specific reaction to Belyaev's success.
+Bukreev didn’t have any specific reaction to Belyaev's success.
 Actually, he was glad for his colleague.
 Besides, it would be quite strange to compare them since they were different kinds of tenor – Belyaev was lyric tenor (higher voice) and Bukreev was a lyric and dramatic tenor (deeper voice).
 Bukreev never performed as a soloist abroad.
-Belyaev sang only three songs abroad and was mainly famous for the Kalinka song.
+Belyaev sang only three songs abroad and was mainly famous for the "Kalinka" song.
 In Russia they had equal popularity.
-Bukreev was teetotal and was a good husband and father to his wife and daughter."
+Bukreev was teetotal and was a good husband and father to his wife and daughter.